cmatan10/Tocon_Quest/README.md

 ---

 ### Gas Learning Lab:
-1. **Base Gas Consumption (Overhead)**: When the function is called with the argument `0`, it uses up 42 units of gas.
+1. **Base Gas Consumption (Overhead)**: When the function is called with the argument `0`, it uses up x units of gas.
 This represents the overhead of invoking the function without the loop's operations.
-2. **Gas Consumption for a Single Iteration**: On invoking the function with an argument of `1`, it results in a gas consumption of 234 units.
+2. **Gas Consumption for a Single Iteration**: On invoking the function with an argument of `1`, it results in a gas consumption of y units.

 Using the above data:
 ```
-Gas Per Iteration = 234 - 42 = 192 units
+Gas Per Iteration = y - x = z units
 ```
 To find the average gas consumption between 3000 and 5000:
 ```